How do you rebuild credit? While there is no such thing as a quick credit fix, here are five steps to take that can get you there:

-Following are five steps to clean up your credit.
+Here's a breakdown of five steps to take to clean up your credit.
 They're not fast, but unlike the imaginary quick-fix manual, they have one advantage: They work.

-Step 1: Look at your credit reports and credit score
+Step 1: Look at your credit reports and credit scores

 If your credit is wounded, the first step to healing is to rip off the bandage and examine the damage.
 Do this by requesting copies of your credit reports.

 The three major credit reporting agencies -- Equifax, Experian and TransUnion -- each issue credit reports.
 Federal law entitles you to one free annual copy of your credit report from each agency.
 To find out more, go to AnnualCreditReport.com.